hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240219.md

 Confirm the kernel version (6.1), distribution name (Bookworm), and bits of your current Raspberry Pi OS installation (32) ...
 ```
-uname -a          # should be kernel7l version 6.1
+uname -a          # should be ...
+6.1.0-rpi8-rpi-v7l
-hostnamectl       # should be Bookworm
+hostnamectl       # should be ... (bookworm)
 getconf LONG_BIT  # should be ...
 32 bit
 ```